-KINE-199 Independent Study in Physical Education 54-162 hours lab; 54-162 hours total education.
+KINE-199 Independent Study in Physical Education

 Prerequisite: Consent of a full-time faculty member or the Division Chair.
-Independent study course for students interested in specialized reading, research, or projects that deal with an acceptable topic in physical
+Independent study course for students interested in specialized reading, research, or projects that deal with an acceptable topic in physical education.

-KINE-200 Coaching & Athletic Administration 54 hours lecture; 54 hours total
+KINE-200 Coaching & Athletic Administration